mattyspangler/iris-rev8-fun/README.md

 - Ensure both halves are in bootloader mode (reset button double-press)
 - Try different USB cables if the drives don't appear
 - Verify the UF2 file size

-## License

-This keymap is licensed under the GPL-2.0-or-later license.